thosgood/this-weeks-finds/markdown/101-151/week123.md

 <http://www.eidolon.net/old_site/issue_09/09_closr.htm>

 Whoops!
 I'm drifting pretty far from mathematical physics, aren't I?
-Self-reference has a lot to do with mathematical logic, but\....
+Self-reference has a lot to do with mathematical logic, but....
 To gently drift back, let me point out that Egan has a website in which he explains special and general relativity in a nice, nontechnical way: